top of page

 LH: mmm - the Contessa's parlour-border-level command of English I suspect would render her participation superfluous

-B: Cease making love to my Tesoro (blows kiss at TG) in such an amateurish manner, Hunt (F laughs) - perchance you'd prefer the company of your beastly Kraal and charming wife?
-(LH sinks, and reddens) - now - the Game's afoot!
+B: I'd politely request you cease making love to my Tesoro in such an amateurish manner, Hunt (blows kiss at TG) - perchance you'd prefer the company of your beastly Kraal and charming wife?
+(LH sinks, and reddens) - now - to the Game!

 X